-In accordance with Shari'a Standard no. 21 "Financial Paper (Shares and Bonds)" issued by the Shari'a Committee of the Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI).
-Following are the conclusions of Company's management:
+In accordance with Shari'a Standard no. 21 "Financial Paper (Shares and Bonds)" issued by the Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI), the Company's management has the following conclusions:

-- a) The Group's main operations of gold and jewelry manufacturing is a Shari'a compliant activity in principle; - b) All credit facilities and financing availed by the Group from banks during the audit period are in compliance with Islamic Shari'a provisions; - Cash sales through retail outlets and cash wholesale sales on credit are in compliance with Shari'a.
+- a) The Group's main operations of gold and jewelry manufacturing is a Shari'a compliant activity in principle; - b) All credit facilities and financing availed by the Group from banks during the audit period are in compliance with the Shari'a standards; and - c) Cash sales through retail outlets and cash wholesale sales on credit are in compliance with Shari'a according to some Scholars and certain school of thoughts.

 The Group relies in its policies for wholesale gold sales on selling gold jewelry on credit basis against gold or crushed gold that is equal to it in weight plus an additional charge for workmanship, based on the Shari'a opinion which permits selling of gold jewelry on credit basis.
-This is the point of view of a group of scholars of Islamic jurisprudence, including Imam Ibn Taymiyah and his disciple Ibn al-Qayyim, which also includes a number of contemporary scholars, including a number of members of the Shari'a Board of the Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI), as well as issuance of Shari'a opinion by the Shari'a Advisory Committee of the Council of Saudi Chambers; based on a request of the National Committee for Precious Metals and Gemstones regarding sale of gold jewelry by gold traders and manufacturers, where their conclusion stipulated the permissibility of gold and silver credit sales between retailers and wholesalers and manufacturers, subject to the following guidelines:
+This is the point of view of a group of scholars of Islamic jurisprudence, including Imam Ibn Taymiyah and his disciple Ibn al-Qayyim, which also includes a number of contemporary scholars, including a number of members of the Shari'a Board of AAOIFI, as well as issuance of Shari'a opinion by the Shari'a Advisory Committee of the Council of Saudi Chambers; based on a request of the National Committee for Precious Metals and Gemstones regarding sale of gold jewelry by gold traders and manufacturers, where their conclusion stipulated the permissibility of gold and silver credit sales between retailers and wholesalers and manufacturers, subject to the following guidelines:

-- Ensures the permissibility of gold ornaments manufacturing; - Ensures that fabricated ornament has a significant value, and not an unreal cover to usury provisions; and - Ensures that ornament's fabricated gold is required for purchase by itself and not only the pure gold.
+- Ensures the permissibility of gold ornaments manufacturing: - Ensures that fabricated ornament has significant value and not unreal cover to usury provisions; and - Ensures that ornament's fabricated gold is required for purchase by itself and not only the pure gold.